bobbingwide/oik-widget-cache/README.md

 - Provides a checkbox to indicate if a widget should be cached.
 - Default is no caching.
-- Caches the widget for 12 mins... which doesn't seem to be enough to make it worthwhile.
+- Caches the widget for 12 hours.
-- Depends on the oik base plugin.

-* Note: v0.0.0 is not suitable for caching widgets which enqueue styles or scripts.
+- Supports caching of widgets which enqueue styles or scripts.
+- Supports caching of widgets which enqueue inline jQuery using bw_jq.

+Not suitable widgets where the content changes depending on the context.

 ## Installation